 This ZOE training course will empower you with a complete understanding of performance management and appropriate performance management systems.
 Performance management is diverse and could differ from organisation to organisation because of the nature of workforce, organisation dynamics, organisation goals, etc.

 Since it follows the ‘no one size fits all’ concept, it is extremely important that you understand how to choose the best performance management system and process that would provide the maximum benefits to your employees and the organisation, particularly an evident increase in accountability.

-With the prolonging issues related to accountability in the public sector, this Improving Performance and Accountability in Public Service course will equip you with the necessary strategies and ways to improve accountability across levels within your organisation, thus resulting in better services to the public, satisfied and engaged employees and growth and progress of the organisation.
+With the prolonging issues related to accountability in the public sector, this Performance Management System in Government and Accountability of Public Officers Course will equip you with the necessary strategies and ways to improve accountability across levels within your organisation, thus resulting in better services to the public, satisfied and engaged employees and growth and progress of the organisation.

-The main objective of this course is to empower public sector professionals with:
+The main objective of this Performance Management System in Government and Accountability of Public Officers course is to empower public sector professionals with:

 - A complete understanding of performance management and different performance management systems to increase performance in the public sector.

 - Knowledge of how to identify the correct performance indicators, set the correct targets, effectively link individual performance to organisational goals and objectives, thus setting up the most efficient performance management system to suit the organisation.